Welcome to the latest edition of Ramble, a compilation of what I have been pondering, learning and enjoying for the past couple of weeks.

 - Social stuff over Here, Here and Here.

-- And the growing document of 'How to Quit Your Job and Escape for a Year (and Why You Should…)'
+- And my guide for 'How to Quit Your Job and Escape for a Year (and Why You Should…)'

 Thank you once again for reading along with me.